yoshiisato/Autoencoding-Variational-Bayes/README.md

-# Autoencoding-Variational-Bayes
+# Auto-encoding-Variational-Bayes
-Implementation of the VAE using pytorch and MNIST database
+Implementation of the VAE neural network using pytorch and MNIST database